 Buy a more fuel-efficient vehicle.
 If you are in the market for a new vehicle, choose the most fuel-efficient one that meets your needs.
 Thanks to strong new fuel economy standards, there are more efficient options in dealer showrooms than ever before, including steadily-increasing numbers of conventional gas powered cars that achieve greater than 40 mpg.
 Hybrids and plug-in vehicles achieve even greater fuel savings, and are especially good choices for those who drive in stop and start city traffic.
 View our resources on electric vehicles, hybrids, plug-in electrics, battery-electrics (and how they achieve far less climate pollution than their gas-powered counterparts), or fuel cell vehicles for more information.

 Advocate for better transportation policies.
 Americans must demand a change to the transportation system that works for us—one that’s much more efficient, provides better transportation options, and begins to tap into clean, reliable, oil-free sources like electric cars and advanced biofuels.
 Through a combination of smart federal policy and private sector innovation we can expand consumer transportation choices and cut projected U.S. oil use in half in 20 years.
-To be a citizen advocate for better transportation solutions, visit the UCS action center.
+To be an advocate for better transportation solutions, visit the UCS action center.

 1. Transportation Research Board (TRB).
 2006.
 Tires and Passenger Vehicle Fuel Economy: Informing Consumers, Improving Performance, TRB Special Report 286.
 Washington, DC: National Academies.
 Online at http://onlinepubs.trb.org/onlinepubs/sr/sr286.pdf